Hermann Heights Monument: History

 Following the completion of the similarly commemorative Hermannsdenkmal statue in Detmold, Germany, in 1875, the Germanic-American fraternal order of the Sons of Hermann, under the leadership of Julius Berndt, who headed the New Ulm chapter and was then national secretary of the order, paid for the erection of the American monument.
 Berndt designed the monument setting, for which the cornerstone was laid in 1888.
 The statue was created by Alfonz Pelzer of the W. H. Mullins Manufacturing Company in Salem, Ohio and shipped to New Ulm.
 It arrived in 1890 and was dedicated in 1897.
 Structural and cosmetic restoration projects were carried out in 1998 and again in 2004.

 The Hermann Heights Monument was added to the National Register of Historic Places in 1973.
 It is the third largest copper statue in the United States after the Statue of Liberty and Portlandia in Portland, Oregon.

 The 106th United States Congress (2000) designated the Hermann Monument in New Ulm to be a symbol of all citizens of Germanic heritage.

+In popular culture

+The legend of Hermann the German inspired a stage play, Hermann the German: The Scandal that Rocked New Ulm!.
+Co-written by Minneapolis comic Bill Young, the play was a comedy based on the real-life attempt by the city of New Ulm to boost tourism by creating a fictitious legend about a giant cement footprint supposedly made by the legendary Hermann.
+The play was first staged as part of the 2014 Minnesota Fringe Festival, then ran at the New Ulm Actors Community Theatre later that year.